 What was the last local gig you went to?
 How was it?

-Tell us about the bands or people in the Adelaide music community that inspire you.
+Tell us about the bands or people in the local music community that inspire you.

 I'm so lucky to be surrounded by so many incredible and inspiring musos every day.
 There are heaps of talented musicians in Adelaide, I’m almost spoilt for choice.
 I spend quite a bit of time with the EAST AV3 boys - those guys are some of the most hard working and dedicated people I know.
 My bandmates (Max and Jarrad) are so incredibly dedicated and are an absolute joy to be around - as well as Jess Day, Timberwolf, George Alice, Mane and so many more.